JPOak/bootstrap-webpack-sass/README.md

-# Bootstrap 4, Webpack 4, and Sass Starter
+# Bootstrap 5, Webpack 5, and Sass Starter

-This is to help jump start a Bootstrap 4, Webpack, Sass project.
+This is to help jump start a Bootstrap 5 project.

 ### Prerequisites